a_skyline2

 Yew Tree Lane, West Derby

-Formed from the amalgamation of the Convent of Mercy, St Agnes and St Margaret Mary’s Girls’.
+The current school was formed from the amalgamation of the Convent of Mercy (Broughton Hall), St Agnes and St Margaret Mary’s Girls’ in the Catholic reorganisation of the early 1980s.
 There was also a preparatory school here at one time.
 The first Head was Sister Mary Agnes MAHER.
+The school has an excellent history page on its own website.

 Brunswick